Infinite dimensional Riemannian symmetric spaces with fixed-sign curvature operator: Introduction

 \subsection{Riemannian symmetric spaces}

 At the very end of the nineteenth century and during the beginning of the twentieth century, E. Cartan did a famous work of classification.
 He began by completing the proof (by W. Killing) of the classification of complex semisimple Lie algebras during his Ph.D. thesis and he continued by classifying real semisimple Lie algebras.
 Some years later, he introduced the so-called Riemannian symmetric spaces (``\textit{Une classe remarquable d'espaces de Riemann}") and classified them.
-The classification of symmetric spaces was reminiscent of the classification of real forms of complex semisimple Lie algebras (see \cite{MR1847105}).\\
+The classification of symmetric spaces was reminiscent of the classification of real forms of complex semisimple Lie algebras (see \cite{MR1847105}).

-Infinite dimensional differential geometry grew up from the nineteen-twenties and it is not difficult to define when a Riemannian manifold, that is a manifold modeled on a separable Hilbert space with a Riemannian metric, is a symmetric space.
+Infinite dimensional differential geometry grew up from the twentieth century (see \cite{MR0203742} for an outline of the theory in the sixties and see \cite{MR1666820} for a more recent exposition) and it is not difficult to define when a Riemannian manifold, that is a manifold modeled on a separable Hilbert space with a Riemannian metric, is a symmetric space.
 Let $(M,g)$ be a Riemannian manifold, a \textit{symmetry} at a point $p$ is an involutive isometry $\sigma_p\colon M\to M$ such that $\sigma_p(p)=p$ and the differential at $p$ is -Id.
-If the exponential map at $p$ is surjective then such a map is unique.
-A \textit{Riemannian symmetric space} is a Riemannian manifold such that, at each point, there exists a symmetry and the exponential map is surjective.\\
+A \textit{Riemannian symmetric space} is a Riemannian manifold such that, at each point, there exists a symmetry.

 An idea to classify these spaces could be to associate a ``semisimple" Lie algebra to them, to classify infinite dimensional semisimple Lie algebras and then return to symmetric spaces.
 We do not know a general classification of infinite dimensional Lie algebras nor a good notion of semisimple Lie algebras.
 Nonetheless, there is a remarkable exception to this lack of classification.
 R. Schue introduced complex L$^*$-algebras (Lie algebras with a compatible structure of Hilbert space, see Section \ref{L$^*$-algebras}) and classified the separable ones in \cite{MR0117575,MR0133408}.
 Later, independently, V.K.
-Balachandran \cite{MR0347920}, P. de la Harpe \cite{MR0282218} and I. Unsain \cite{MR0274541} classified separable real L$^*$-algebras.\\
+Balachandran \cite{MR0347920}, P. de la Harpe \cite{MR0282218} and I. Unsain \cite{MR0325721} classified separable real L$^*$-algebras.